ydirson/gl-streaming/USAGE.md

 - `GL_DEBUG`: Enable debug log write to `/sdard/mthr_log.txt`.
 Disabled by default.

 ## Client
+### `GLS_USE_SRVSIZE`
-- `GLS_USE_SRVSIZE`: Use server window size insread of X Window size.
-Enabled by default.
-May be removed later.
+- Use server window size insread of X Window size.
+- Enabled by default.
+- May be removed later.
+### `GLS_EMULATE_VBO`
-- `GLS_EMULATE_VBO`: Try to emulate client arrays with VBO.
-Disabled by default.
-May be removed later.
-It may slower than 2x when enabled.
+- Try to emulate client arrays with VBO.
+- Enabled by default.
+- This is experimental, disable may make `es2tri` or some programs show blank screen.

 # Environment variable on launch
 ## Server
 - Nothing yet.

 ## Client
+### • GLS_DEBUG
-### • GLS_DEBUG: Log executing/flushing command to the console.
+- Log executing/flushing command to the console.
 Disabled by default.
 - 0: Disable command logging (default).
 - 1: Enable command logging.

+### • GLS_SERVER_ADDR
-### • GLS_SERVER_ADDR: Set server IP address and port.
+- Set server IP address and port.
 - Default value: `127.0.0.1:18145`.